Stocken99/stockhub/README.md

 https://www.alphavantage.co/query?function=TIME_SERIES_DAILY&symbol=IBM&apikey=demo

-The above is an example of a query to fetch the daily time series data for the IDM stock with the demo API-key.
+The above is an example of a query to fetch the daily time series data for the IBM stock with the demo API-key.

 [Alpha Vantage Documentation](https://www.alphavantage.co/documentation/)